 Nothing is needed, except an open and creative mind.
 We will provide all learning material during the course.

 The course will start by introducing the 3 basic elements of logical sequencing: instructions, sequences & directions.
 After the students are familiarized with the simple directions like forward, backward, left & right, we shall gradually guide the class to design and plan routes from a third-hand perspective, supplemented with a brief touch on the concept of NSEW directions.
-At the end of this stage, the students will learn how to use the “function blocks” to give instructions, thereby to train up their logical-thinking mindset.
+At the end of this level, the students will learn how to use the “function blocks” to give instructions, thereby to train up their logical-thinking mindset.

-After the student is able to master the basic functionality of the basic blocks and comprehend the third-hand perspective, lessons of stage 2 will focus on more advanced application of the blocks.
+After the student is able to master the basic functionality of the basic blocks and comprehend the third-hand perspective, lessons of level 2 will focus on more advanced application of the blocks.
 At the same time, tutors will introduce the concept of coordinate system, so to give an idea of some fundamental mathematics.
 Towards the end, the class will be provided with some other new “logic blocks”, in order to further stimulate their ability to think, thus training up their problem-solving mentalities.

 In fact, it is Cubetto who leads every child to the magical world of coding, exploring their boundless imagination.
-After they complete the 2 stages of the course, we will give personalized recommendation and arrangement regarding their next step for more advanced courses.
+After they complete the 2 levels of the course, we will give personalized recommendation and arrangement regarding their next step for more advanced courses.